EMI Calculator — Home, Car, Bike & Business Loan EMI India

 🏢 Business Loan EMI Calculator

-For MSMEs, startups, and self-employed borrowers.
-Rates 10–21% p.a., tenure 1–7 years.
-Business loans are often structured with a moratorium or step-up EMI.
+Business finance — whether for MSMEs, startups, or self-employed borrowers — typically ranges from 10–21% p.a. with tenure of 1–7 years.
+Business finance meaning: capital raised as debt to fund operations, equipment, or expansion, with a fixed repayment EMI.
 Our calculator covers standard amortising business loans — for custom structures, use the manual rate and tenure fields.

 🔄 Loan Prepayment EMI Calculator India

 Shows the exact rupee savings from making a lump-sum or monthly extra payment.
-A ₹1L prepayment on a ₹50L home loan in year 3 saves approximately ₹2.5–3.5L in total interest (depending on remaining tenure).
+A ₹1L prepayment on a ₹50L home loan in year 3 saves approximately ₹2.5–3.5L in total interest.
 RBI mandates no prepayment penalty on floating rate home loans — always verify your loan agreement.

-Processing Fee — The Hidden Cost Most EMI Calculators Ignore
+Processing Fee & Finance Charge — The Hidden Costs Most EMI Calculators Ignore

 When you take a loan, the bank deducts a processing fee (also called origination fee or login fee) before disbursing the amount.
 This is typically 0.5%–2% of the loan amount plus 18% GST, and it is not reflected in your monthly EMI — which means most basic EMI calculators understate your true cost of borrowing.

 Tip: During festive seasons (Diwali, Navratri, financial year-end), many banks waive or reduce the processing fee.
 Even a ₹10,000–₹20,000 saving on processing fee can be meaningful.
-Always negotiate both the interest rate and the processing fee.
+Always negotiate both the interest rate and the processing fee — top finance companies in India routinely offer both concessions to creditworthy borrowers.

 Loan Prepayment — How Much Can You Really Save?

-Prepayment is one of the most powerful tools available to Indian loan borrowers, yet most people underestimate its impact.
+Prepayment is one of the most powerful tools available to Indian loan borrowers.
 Our loan prepayment EMI calculator India shows the exact interest saved and tenure reduction for any prepayment amount.

 1